nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

 ## Environment variable handling
-- empty environment variable values are now supported across OS's and backends
+- empty environment variable values are now supported across OS's and backends.
 - environment variable APIs now work in multithreaded scenarios, by delegating to direct OS calls instead of trying to keep track of the environment.
 - `putEnv`, `delEnv` now work at CT.